 Hoovers Online contains a tremendous amount of information, including company profiles, industry profiles and news sources.
 Check out their section "IPO Central" for a listing of the most recent companies to go public.

 - U. S. Securities and Exchange Commission

 The Securities and Exchange Commission (SEC) web site allows users to search for reports filed with the SEC by qualifying public companies.
 This includes annual reports, quarterly filings and more.

 Newspaper and magazine articles are a good place to find information about companies and industries.
 In addition to print subscriptions for the wall street Journal, the Columbus Dispatch, business First and others, Worthington Libraries offers the following sources to help you locate business news.
 Additionally, many search engines host news pages with a focus on business news.
 Check the Google, Yahoo! and CNN web sites for examples.

 - Business First

-The current issue of business First, plus a searchable archive, is available through the business First web site.
+The current issue, plus a searchable archive, is available.

 - The Columbus Dispatch Archive (database)